Steak, beer and politics: 2020 Democrats descend on Iowa

 It began as a fundraiser for Tom Harkin’s first congressional bid, where the 53 attendees could buy a steak and a foil-wrapped baked potato for $2.

-Harkin has retired from the Senate and is out of politics, but the steak fry lives on, now more than four decades strong, as a fundraiser for the Polk County Democratic Party.
+Harkin has retired from the Senate and is out of politics, but the steak fry lives on, now more than four decades strong.

-This year, 11,000 people were expected to join in addition to 19 presidential candidates.
-People can listen to bands, cut into 10,500 steaks, order from a vegan grill and visit a craft beer tent.
+This year, more than 12,000 people were expected to join in addition to 19 presidential candidates.
+Attendees enjoyed the traditional steaks — 10,500 were grilled by volunteers — but they also had the option to order from a food truck or visit a craft beer tent.

 There are even camping grounds, where supporters of former Texas Rep. Beto O’Rourke spent Friday night.

-The county’s Democratic chairman, Sean Bagniewski, said the event purposely has a “modern twist.”
+The county’s Democratic chairman, Sean Bagniewski, said the event has a “modern twist.”

 “That’s the future of the party — it’s gonna be more women in positions of leadership, it’s gonna be more people of color, and it’s going to be more young people,” he said.